Cancer and Pain Management

 Some people can build up a tolerance to pain relievers.
 Over time, doses or types of medicine used for pain relief may need to be increased or changed.
-Fear of addiction to opioids is common, but it's rarely a problem when the medicines are used correctly.
+Fear of addiction to opioids is common.
+But it's rarely a problem when the medicines are used correctly.
 It is important to understand that the ultimate goal is comfort.
-This means taking appropriate measures to control or relieve pain.
+This means taking appropriate measures to control or ease pain.

 Questions to ask about your pain medicine